open-dis/dis-tutorial/Combat.md

 ## Combat

 DIS was designed for use in the military, and one of the military's core competencies is shooting at people.
-DIS hast to enable training for combat operations to be useful to the military.
+DIS has to enable training for combat operations to be useful to the military.

 Shooting is tricky in part because of the latency inherent in a distributed real time simulation.
 See the <A href="Latency.md">latency</a> section for more detail on why networked virtual environments (NVEs) are usually out of sync with each other to one extent or another.
 Each participant in the simulation may have a different idea about where an entity "really" is.
 This can be mitigated but not entirely eliminated.